yursha/snacker/README.md

-# snacker
+# snacker - a data visualizer
-Data visualizer.

 Allows you to drop multiple CSV files and receive analytics in a nicely styled table format.

-Analytics shown is percentage of empty cells, number of unique values and data type for each column.
+You can then filter and sort the shown data.
+Analytics includes percentage of empty cells, number of unique values and a data type for each column.

 ## Usage